hmhi-lab/hmhi/index.md

 permalink: /hmhi/
 ---

-Welcome to the HMHI Lab.
+Welcome to the Human-Machine Harmony for Infrastructure Lab.